RVing in Canada: A Complete Guide

 • Alcohol (no more than a case of beer or 2 bottles of wine)

-• Tobacco products (no more than a carton or cigarettes)
+• Tobacco products (no more than a carton of cigarettes)

 Required Documents

-Before attempting to cross the border, make sure you have all of your documents in order.
+Before attempting to cross the border, have all of your documents in order.
 Each person in your RV will need a passport, passport card OR NEXUS card.

 You also need the registration or title document for each vehicle, including your RV.